Matthew 3:1-2 reveals a statement made by John the Baptist:

 "Repent for what?
 We aren't doing anything wrong!"

-Most Christians are doing exactly what God said not to do, and will not do what He said to do.
+Most Christians are doing exactly what God said not to do, and, in many cases, will not do what He said to do.
 Yet, most people feel they have no need to repent.
 Why is that?
 Did we get some sort of dispensation that was never recorded but all the pastors seem to know about?
 Maybe it was only the really bad people that came to John for baptism.
 Well, verse 5 in the same chapter says:

 .
 So many people learn the quick, mushy Christianity that makes you feel good inside and stop there.
 They don't get into the word of God for the meat and grow in God.
 They forget to grow in the same way that we start out as children and have to mature in life before we are truly effective in distinguishing good from evil.